Mur – Truth

 Smith/Kotzen – Smith/Kotzen - 75%

 When it was announced that Iron Maiden guitarist and the former Poison/Mr. Big guitarist (current solo artist and The Winery Dogs singer/guitarist) will be releasing an album, it did come as a surprise.
 Despite them both being admired guitarists, they are commonly known for rather different genres and approach to playing guitar.
-Richie Kotzen has for the most part been moving in classic 70’s inspired hard rock, while Adrian Smith is, well … guitarist in freaking Iron Maiden.
+Richie Kotzen has for the most part been moving in classic ’70s inspired hard rock, while Adrian Smith is, well … guitarist in freaking Iron Maiden.

 The unimaginatively named project can be justified from the marketing point of view, but they could’ve at least called the album something else than Smith/Kotzen.
 Nevertheless, here we are with an album that makes you not know what to expect upon the first spin of the record.
-Perhaps not to a degree it does when you put a record created by two famed bass players like the case was with Altitudes & Attitude, but still.
+Perhaps not to a degree it does when you put a record created by two famed bass players, like the case was with Altitudes & Attitude, but still.

-Few songs in, the things kind of start to fall into place and it’s clear that this album is conceived based on both men’s love for American classic rock and as such the album falls quite close to Kotzen’s own solo career, while it’s noticeably more of a drastic turn for the music Smith is mostly associated with.
+Few songs in, the things kind of start to fall into place, and it’s clear that this album is conceived based on both men’s love for American classic rock and as such the album falls quite close to Kotzen’s own solo career, while it’s noticeably more of a drastic turn for the music Smith is mostly associated with.
 And it’s good to experience such an established musician like Smith release music that is somewhat out of his comfort zone.
 The fact that he does that is not as surprising, taking into the consideration Smith’s magnificent 2012 side project Primal Rock Rebellion.
 It’s often when artists step out of their comfort zone that they create most purposeful and interesting music.
 Point and case – Smith’s bandmate in Iron Maiden, Brice Dickinson’s Balls To Picasso and Skunkworks.

-The two also share bass duties while Kotzen plays drums on half of the album and he does a solid job.
-However, the difference is rather noticeable on the remaining tracks where the drums sticks are handed to Iron Maiden’s Nicko McBrain for a single song and Tal Bergman for closing three tracks.
+The two also share bass duties while Kotzen plays drums on half of the album, and he does a solid job.
+However, the difference is rather noticeable on the remaining tracks, where the drums sticks are handed to Iron Maiden’s Nicko McBrain for a single song and Tal Bergman for closing three tracks.
 It just shows the difference of a man who’s primarily guitarist and singer playing drums, comparing to talented drummers taking over the drumming duties.

 This album will fit Kotzen’s fans like a glove, while Iron Maiden fans shouldn’t expect Maiden-like stuff.
-On the other hand, many Maiden will hear it because of Smith’s involvement, and it wouldn’t be surprising if number of them find it interesting.
+On the other hand, many Maiden will hear it because of Smith’s involvement, and it wouldn’t be surprising if a number of them find it interesting.

 www.smithkotzen.com